vn971/timeplot/README.md

 ## About

-TimePlot -- personal activity tracker & graph plotter.
+TimePlot -- personal activity tracker & visualizer.

-It could help you properly bill customers for freelance tasks, visualize your performance or possibly help finding out how certain things impact your computer work.
-Or maybe just draw cool graphs.;D
+Visualizing your performance can help you understand how certain things impact your computer work, properly bill customers for freelance tasks or potentially fight procrastination.
+Or maybe just get new cool graphs.;D

 ## Usage